 Apple recommends against using solvents to clean their products or remove stickers.
 They also recommend against using any liquids, paper towels, or abrasive materials.

 That being said you can use a slightly damp non-abrasive cloth to gently wet stickers, allowing you to peel them off with your fingernails or the edge of a credit card or similar flat plastic tool more easily.
 Just use water and be sure to avoid any opening when you do this, as liquid damage is not covered under Apple product warranty or AppleCare Protection plans.
 Once you get the sticker off, you can gently rub off any remaining residue with a dry lint-free cloth.

 These Apple-approved methods, however, won’t necessarily work so well in practice, especially if you have several stickers stuck to the back of your laptop.
-In these case, you can use any of the methods we recommend for removing stickers from laptops.
+In this case, you can use any of the methods we recommend for removing stickers from laptops.

 To be on the safe side, you can use any of a number of popular products intended specifically for removing stickers and sticker residue.
 Some popular products include Goo Gone and liquid sticker remover.
 Be sure to avoid applying or spraying liquids directly, as you can easily get it inside crevices, possibly damaging your computer.
 Always apply these substances to a clean lint-free cloth, taking care not to oversaturate it.
 Give these substances time to work then gently scrape the stickers and residue off, or use a clean, dry lint-free rag to remove all remaining traces.
 Take your time and don’t apply excessive force to avoid stressing your Macbook’s casing.